 - ensure that money from gambling benefits the community

 - facilitate community involvement in decisions about the provision of gambling.

-The levy setting process takes place following consultation on the Ministry’s needs assessment, strategy and service plan every three years.
 The Ministry presents its recommendations to Ministers of Health and Internal Affairs.
-These pieces of work are also presented, along with the proposed levy rates for industry sectors, at a meeting organised by the Gambling Commission.
+These pieces of work are then presented, along with the proposed levy rates for industry sectors, to the Gambling Commission.

 The Commission then makes its own recommendations on the problem gambling levy amount and rates to the Ministers of Health and Internal Affairs, who have the final decision on what rates to propose to Cabinet.

 The levy is then set with the formula used for calculating the levy rates for each sector specified by the Gambling Act 2003.
-The levy is calculated using rates of player expenditure (losses) on each gambling subsector and rates of client presentations to problem gambling services attributable to each gambling subsector.
-The levy is collected on the profits of New Zealand’s four main gambling operators: gaming machines in pubs and clubs, casinos, the New Zealand Racing Board and the New Zealand Lotteries Commission.
+The levy is calculated using rates of player expenditure (losses) and rates of people receiving problem gambling services for each gambling subsector.
+The levy is collected on the profits of New Zealand’s four main gambling operators: gaming machines in pubs and clubs, casinos, TAB NZ and the New Zealand Lotteries Commission.